Colour My World (Chicago song)

 "Colour My World" is the first significant hit by Chicago to largely abstain from their heavy woodwind and brass oriented sound.
 It became a popular "slow dance" song at high school proms, university dances and weddings during the 1970s.

 Chicago continues to perform the song, either on its own, or as part of the Ballet.
 Since Kath's death in 1978 and being brought back into their set list in 1982, lead vocals were performed by Bill Champlin until 1991, when Robert Lamm took the lead.
 It has been sung by trumpeter Lee Loughnane since 2009.

 Frank Sinatra wanted to record a version of the song on the condition that Pankow write an additional verse.
 Pankow declined the offer.
-The song is notable for only containing one verse and the flute solo.
+The song contains one verse and a flute solo.